 Made with recycled materials: Specify if your product or packaging, or both, was made from recycled materials

-Made with renewable energy: If your company was powered with a renewable energy source, such as solar panels or wind powered generators, your product packaging should indicate that
+Made with renewable energy: If your company was powered by a renewable energy source, such as solar panels or wind-powered generators, your product packaging should indicate that

 Your customers would not mind paying some extra money considering the fact that, in the long run, they would be saving money when they buy your products or services.

 - Durable items don’t have to be replaced as often